redis/redis-doc/commands/command.md

-Return an array with details about every Redis command.

-The `COMMAND` command is introspective.
-Its reply describes all commands that the server can process.
+This introspective command describes all commands that the server supports.
 Redis clients can call it to obtain the server's runtime capabilities during the handshake.

 `COMMAND` also has several subcommands.